sysops-notes/sysops-notes.github.io/sections/additional.md

 * `Amazon Aurora`
 	* Dynamically adjust the number of Aurora Read Replicas provisioned for an Aurora DB cluster to handle sudden increases in active connections or workload.

+## CodeDeploy

+* The deployment group contains settings and configurations used during the deployment

 ## Backup

 * Backup and restore
 * Pilot light
 * Warm standby
 * Multisite

+## Elastic MapReduce (EMR)

+* Amazon EMR is the industry leading cloud-native big data platform, allowing teams to process vast amounts of data quickly, and cost-effectively at scale

+## Limits Monitor

+* Automatically provisions the services necessary to proactively track resource usage and send notifications as you approach limits

 ## Kinesis